Sgt. Joseph Blum Matheny

 Avenue.
 He graduated from Logan High School

-While living in Zanesville, he enlisted in the U. S. Army in December 1940 at Fort Hayes in Columbus, Ohio, He was sent to Ft.
-Knox, Kentucky and was assigned Headquarters Company, 192nd Tank Battalion when it was created in February, 1941.
+While living in Zanesville, he enlisted in the U. S. Army in December 1940 at Fort Hayes in Columbus, Ohio.
+The reason he did this is the draft act was about to effect and he knew he would be drafted.
+He was sent to Ft.
+Knox, Kentucky, and was assigned Headquarters Company, 192nd Tank Battalion, when it was created in February, 1941.

 Joseph attend school at Fort Knox, Kentucky.
 During this time he rose in rank from private to sergeant.
 He took part in maneuvers in Louisiana in the late summer of 1941.
 It was after these maneuvers that he and the rest of the battalion learned the the 192nd was being sent overseas.